Is marijuana legal in Mexico?

 Positive Consequences of Decriminalization and Legalization

-Since Mexico decriminalized marijuana, the USA’s Drug Enforcement Agency (DEA) has reported a significant decline in illegal marijuana smuggling across Mexican borders.
+While the official change to Mexico’s marijuana law may take some time, it promises great results.
+The USA Drug Enforcement Agency has reported a significant decline in illegal marijuana smuggling across Mexican borders.

 Let us know if this article was useful for you